hmi-utwente/video-game-text-corpora/Star Wars: Knights of the Old Republic/README.md

 ## Creating the dataset from scratch
 How to do data extraction from KOTOR:

+0. Install Star Wars: Knights of the Old Republic on your computer.
 1. clone this repo and navigate to SW:KOTOR folder
 ```
 $ git clone https://github.com/hmi-utwente/video-game-text-corpora.git